 There exists a strong and well-regarded infrastructure of commercial barristers and solicitors with a wide range of experience.
 Irish lawyers are experienced in arguing EU law in both domestic and EU courts.
 Irish solicitors’ firms and barristers have extensive experience and expertise in multi-jurisdictional matters, including disputes in other EU countries and the United States.
 Both solicitors and barristers are regulated and supported by the Bar Council, the Law Society and the Legal Service Regulatory Authority.
 There are also a number of specialised organisations which channel resources and expertise into the Irish Commercial Court, including the Commercial Litigation Association of Ireland and the Irish Society of Insolvency Practitioners.

 The Irish system has a strong, long-established and successful domestic regime for the enforcement of judgments.
 As an EU member, Irish judgments can be enforced in all other EU Member States in accordance with the Recast Brussels Regulation.

 Visa Free Travel for EU Citizens

 Ireland does not require entry visas for counsel, witnesses, arbitrators, or other visitors, who are EU citizens.
-The U.K. may introduce such a visa requirement following its departure from the EU.
 When required, evidence can be given by video link.

 Discovery (often e-discovery) features in most cases but is closely managed by the court.
 'Paperless' trials with all documents scanned to a data base have taken place and can be arranged.